The Massachusetts Board of Elementary and Secondary Education

 Through our Office of Language Acquisition and Achievement, the Department continues to strengthen the guidance we are providing to districts on effective practices to educate English language learners and narrow proficiency gaps.
 I will keep the Board updated on these efforts, as well as on the Department's overall work to improve the education and performance of all students across the state.

-An Analysis of District Systems and Practices Addressing the Needs of English Language Learners
+2 Brett Lane, President of the Institute for Strategic Leadership and Learning (INSTLL), co-authored the District Systems and Practices Addressing the Needs of English Language Learners Report in the Appendix.